UNINETTSigma2/documentation/jobs/managing_jobs.md

 ## Slurm Commands

-Here is a list of the commands for controlling and monitoring jobs:
+This page lists the main commands for controlling and monitoring jobs:

-1. `scontrol` - controls the execution of jobs
+For more details, run the commands with the `--help` option or visit the Slurm documentation at https://slurm.schedmd.com

+## Monitoring Jobs

+These commands give information about the status of jobs:

+1. `scontrol show job <jobID>` - show information about a job
-2. `scancel` - cancels jobs
+2. `squeue` - information about jobs in the queue system
-3. `squeue` - displays information about the queue
+3. `sacct` - statistics and accounting about a completed job in the accounting log file or Slurm database
-4. `sinfo` - information about nodes and partitions
+4. `sinfo` - information about Slurm nodes and partitions.
+See [Info about nodes](../slurm/slurm_introduction.md#nodeinfo).
-5. `sacct` - statistics and accounting information
+5. `pending` - list of pending jobs

 For details run the commands with the `--help` option or visit the Slurm documentation at https://slurm.schedmd.com

+Once your job has completed, you can get additional information that was not available during the run.
+This includes run time, memory used, etc:

+    sacct -j <jobid> --format=JobID,JobName,MaxRSS,Elapsed

+#### Job Status

+The queue is divided in 3 parts: **Running** jobs, **Pending** jobs or **Held** jobs.

+Running jobs are the jobs that are running at the moment.
+Pending jobs are next in line to start running, when the needed resources become available.
+Held jobs are jobs that are put on hold by you, a staff member or the system.

+To see a list of pending or held jobs, use the `pending command.` The `REASON` field when using `pending` or `scontrol show job` will indicate why a job is held.

+Please contact the support staff, if you don't understand why your job has a hold state.

 ## Controlling Job Execution